GrammaticalFramework/gf-core/src/runtime/python/README.md

 ## Pre-requisites

 1. You must have installed the PGF C runtime (see `../c/README.md`)
+2. You may need to set the environment variable `LD_LIBRARY_PATH=/usr/local/lib`
-2. You will need the system Python development package, e.g.:
+3. You will need the system Python development package, e.g.:
   - RedHat: `yum install python-devel`
   - Debian: `apt install python-dev`